oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of execution status](images/image50_transform_status.png)

-31. Click on the target table and do the data preview by clicking on the small eye icon.
+31. Click on the target table and see a data preview by clicking on the small eye icon.
 Expand the panel to see more.

     ![screenshot of target data preview](images/image51_transform_datapreview.png)